 Another way to help you determine the type of CMS you need is to have a firm idea of who your audience is, and how they consume information.
 For example, if you are only pushing content to your reception or customer marketing suite in one office then you might not need the CMS to be online, it could all be on the PC that runs the touchscreen.

 When it comes to settling on the best interactive touchscreen experience and CMS that you’ll be able to keep updated yourself, there are two main options.
-(Although, we’ve gone much more in-depth when discussing all of your software options in this blog: Which Software Can I Use to Create Interactive Touchscreen Experiences?)
+(Although, we’ve gone much more in-depth when discussing all of your options in this blog: Which Software Can I Use to Create Interactive Touchscreen Experiences?)